 Joshua sat gazing blearily at his laptop screen.
 He had finished editing his work and sat doing Internet research on sleepwalking.
 The idea that his friend would spontaneously just start sleepwalking was troubling.
 Halfway through an online article, Joshua felt a presence.
-He looked up and was startled to see his friend standing in the darkened doorway.
+He looked up and was startled to see Thomas standing in the darkened doorway.

 “Oh hey, I didn’t hear you get up.
 I was just….you look upset.
 What’s wrong?
 Did you have a bad dream?”